kristianrpo/kristianrpo/README.md

 - 🧑‍🏫 I have been a leader of a student group at the university, successfully managing its financial aspects.
 Additionally, I have worked as an academic monitor in subjects like “Computational Thinking” helping other students develop their skills.

-- 🌐 I actively participate in volunteer work at the CTI in Sabaneta, where I guide high school students in exploring the world of technology.
+- 🌐 I actively participate in volunteer work at the CTI in Sabaneta, where I guide high school students in exploring the world of technology and build IoT devices.
 I also enjoy taking part in tech-related events to learn and contribute to the community.

 - 👨‍💻 I have worked as a software developer, both independently and as part of companies, which has allowed me to strengthen my technical skills and adapt to diverse projects.